Kishanbhadani/Kishanbhadani/README.md

 <hr>
 - i am student of B.E(Information Technology)

-- MY email id : kishanbhadani83@gmail.com
+- MY email id : <a>kishanbhadani83@gmail.com</a>

 <!---
 Kishanbhadani/Kishanbhadani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to tae a look at your changes.
 --->